PersonPerhaps/cpp201803/session_7_ex.md

     operator+(&T); // Adds a new item at the beginning. operator+(MyList<T> &l); // append the content of "l" at the end of your list. operator=(MyList<T> &l); // copy the list "l" into your list and removes the existing items.
-    T& front();     // Returns reference to the first element in the list T& back();       // Returns reference to the last element in the list push_front(T&);    // Adds a new element ‘g’ at the beginning of the list push_back(T&);     // Adds a new element ‘g’ at the end of the list T& pop_front();    // Removes the first element of the list, and reduces size of the list by 1 T& pop_back();     // Removes the last element of the list, and reduces size of the list by 1 T* begin();     // Returns an iterator pointing to the first element of the list T* end();       // Returns an iterator pointing to the theoretical last element which follows the last element bool empty();   // Returns whether the list is empty(1) or not(0) insert(int pos, &T);  // Inserts new elements in the list before the element at a specified position erase(int pos);   // Removes a single element at a position
+    T front();     // Returns reference to the first element in the list T back();       // Returns reference to the last element in the list push_front(T& g);    // Adds a new element ‘g’ at the beginning of the list push_back(T& g);     // Adds a new element ‘g’ at the end of the list T pop_front();    // Removes the first element of the list, and reduces size of the list by 1 T pop_back();     // Removes the last element of the list, and reduces size of the list by 1 T* begin();     // Returns a pointer of the first element of the list T* end();       // Returns a pointer of the last element of the list bool empty();   // Returns whether the list is empty(1) or not(0) insert(int pos, &T);  // Inserts new elements in the list before the element at a specified position erase(int pos);   // Removes a single element at a position